+Tobacco tax increases are one of the most effective policies to reduce tobacco use, especially among youth.
 Ending the sale of flavored tobacco products will reduce tobacco use initiation, lead current tobacco users to quit, improve health, and save lives.
-The policy will result in modest reductions in Minnesota's tobacco tax revenues while at the same time lead to significant reductions in health care spending, including Medicaid spending, in the state.
+Combining these policies will increase Michigan's tobacco tax revenues while at the same time significantly reduce tobacco use and health care spending, including Medicaid spending, in the state.
 The public health and economic benefits of these policies are substantial, as detailed below.